 The Government supports social finance initiatives by committing to work with leaders in the not-for-profit and private sectors to explore the potential for social finance initiatives and examine whether there are barriers to their success.

 The Government’s commitment to social finance approaches reflects a recognition that new thinking, methods, partnerships and approaches are required to make progress on social and economic challenges such as homelessness, youth crime, chronic poverty, skills shortages, and persistent unemployment.

 Employment and Social Development Canada (ESDC) is changing how the department supports community organizations to improve economic and social outcomes for Canadians.
 ESDC is doing this through projects that are piloting innovative funding arrangements, such as:

 - rewarding organizations that deliver pay-for-performance agreements that bring new approaches to addressing social challenges;

 - matching taxpayer dollars with non-government contributions to extend the impact of not-for-profit organizations; and

 - simplifying access to government funding for community organizations.

-Via the National Call for Concepts for Social Finance, Canadians were asked to submit ideas on how for-profit organizations, not-for-profits, charities, foundations and individuals can fund programs to help families, seniors, and at-risk individuals in Canada.
+Via the National Call for Concepts for Social Finance launched in 2012, Canadians were asked to submit ideas on how for-profit organizations, not-for-profits, charities, foundations and individuals can fund programs to help families, seniors, and at-risk individuals in Canada.
 The 154 responses to the Call showed that there are many innovative and collaborative solutions being developed by citizens, businesses, charities and other groups to resolve a wide range of societal difficulties.